Which Of These Are Major Criticisms Of Kohlberg's Theory

 Overlooking Emotions and Social Context

 Finally, Kohlberg’s model largely sidelines the role of emotions, intuition, and social learning.
 Contemporary moral psychology highlights that moral judgments are often driven by rapid emotional responses rather than deliberate reasoning.
 Empathy, guilt, shame, and moral disgust play crucial roles in shaping ethical behavior.
-Adding to this, moral development does not occur in isolation; it is continuously molded by family dynamics, peer influence, cultural narratives, and institutional structures.
+To build on this, moral development does not occur in isolation; it is continuously molded by family dynamics, peer influence, cultural narratives, and institutional structures.
 By focusing almost exclusively on cognitive progression, the theory misses the rich, multidimensional nature of human morality.

 Scientific and Psychological Context